AkshayVarma29/Power-Programmer/README.md

 ### 11. Special Product List (Medium)
 Given a list of integers nums, return a new list such that each element at index i of the new list is the product of all the numbers in the original list except the one at i.
 Do this without using division.

+### 12. Ticket ID Generation (Hard)
+Given a String containing ticket information for passengers.
+Provide the ticket id for each passenger based on following rules -
+- First Two letters of Source
+- Last Two Letters of Destination
+- Sum of even spaced digits of phone number
+- id (starting from 1)